getlift/lift/docs/queue.md

         fifo: true
 ```

-[SQS FIFO](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) queues provide strict message ordering guarentees.
+[SQS FIFO](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) queues provide strict message ordering guarantees.
 Configuring a FIFO queue is as easy as provding the `fifo: true` option on your construct.
 This will ensure both the main and Dead-Letter-Queue are configured as FIFO.

 ### Retries